Frostie314159/embassy/embassy-boot/README.md

 The bootloader supports different hardware in separate crates:

 * `embassy-boot-nrf` - for the nRF microcontrollers.
-* `embassy-boot-rp` - for the RP2040 microcontrollers.
+* `embassy-boot-rp` - for the RP2040 and RP235X microcontrollers.
 * `embassy-boot-stm32` - for the STM32 microcontrollers.